BuildmLearn/mConference-Framework/README.md

 # mConference-Framework
-Android Framework which allows to create apps for conferences and events
+mConference Framework is an Android Framework which allows organizers to create apps for conferences and events.
+Using this framework, the organizers can create apps for any event, conference or meetup by creating and adding data in the configuration file (XML) from a static webpage.